Out Yonder

-Synopsis
+Plot

 Off the shore of a rocky coastline, a large yacht sails.
 It is an Elmer family tradition to enjoy a leisurely, summer cruise on their yacht.
 The wealthy group enjoys cards and drinks below deck.

-A guest of the Elmers, Miss Clarice Stapleton (Louise Prussing), has as her only aim to steer Edward Elmer (Huntley Gordon), the yacht's owner, on a course toward matrimony.
-Edward asks her the whereabouts of his aunt, Mrs. Elmer (Marie Cloverdale), who has loved Elmer like a son.
-Clarice tells him that another guest, Reggie Hughes (Cyril Chadwick), has taken Mrs. Elmer along “as ballast” on “another of his dreadful rowing excursions.”
+A guest of the Elmers, Miss Clarice Stapleton, has as her only aim to steer Edward Elmer, the yacht's owner, on a course toward matrimony.
+Edward asks her the whereabouts of his aunt, Mrs. Elmer, who has loved Elmer like a son.
+Clarice tells him that another guest, Reggie Hughes, has taken Mrs. Elmer along "as ballast" on "another of his dreadful rowing excursions".

 Upon hearing this, Edward says he fully expects a disaster any day now.
-“And so…the inevitable” happens, and both Reggie and Mrs. Elmer tip out of their rowboat.
+"And so ... the inevitable" happens, and both Reggie and Mrs. Elmer tip out of their rowboat.
 Fortunately, a young man in another rowboat comes along to pull them out of the water and bring them back to the yacht.

-Once there, the Elmers discover that the “young man” is actually a young woman named Flotsam (Olive Thomas), the only child of the nearby lighthouse keeper.
-Flotsam explains that her name – literally “gift of the waves” – was given to her because on the day of her birth, a child's body was washed ashore by the sea.
-Her father, Captain Amos Bart (John Smiley), believed the little one's soul sailed into her.
+Once there, the Elmers discover that the "young man" is actually a young woman named Flotsam, the only child of the nearby lighthouse keeper.
+Flotsam explains that her name – literally "gift of the waves" – was given to her because on the day of her birth, a child's body was washed ashore by the sea.
+Her father, Captain Amos Bart, believed the little one's soul sailed into her.

 Having heard legends about the lighthouse – but also clearly taken with Flotsam – Edward asks if he may come visit sometime.
 Flotsam says he may visit as often as he likes.

 Later, Flotsam sits on her island and dreams of romance, sharing her thoughts with her pet turtle Nellie.
 When Edward arrives, she tells Nellie that her prince is here.
-Edward notices that Flotsam reads a lot of fairy stories, and she tells him that her dear, deceased mother once told her “there’s a prince for every good girl and, sooner or later, he will come for her.”
+Edward notices that Flotsam reads a lot of fairy stories, and she tells him that her dear, deceased mother once told her "there's a prince for every good girl and, sooner or later, he will come for her".

-“How will you know it’s him?”
+"How will you know it's him?"
 Edward asks, and Flotsam says she will just know.

-Captain Bart – “a man tormented by a tragic secret” – arrives with Joey Clark (Edward Ellis), an old shipmate of the Captain who is now his assistant at the lighthouse.
+Captain Bart – "a man tormented by a tragic secret" – arrives with Joey Clark, an old shipmate of the Captain who is now his assistant at the lighthouse.
 They see Flotsam with Edward, and when they are introduced, Captain Bart looks shocked.
-He then tells Joey that Edward looks just like “him.”
+He then tells Joey that Edward looks just like "him".